arynishere/ChangePassword/README.md

-# Ansible Password Change Script
+# ChangePassword Ansible Playbook

-This repository contains a Bash script and an Ansible playbook to facilitate the process of changing SSH passwords on multiple servers.
+This repository contains a Bash script and an Ansible playbook to streamline the process of changing SSH passwords on multiple servers.

 ## Prerequisites